AllStarLink/Allmon3/README.md

 ```

 Note, that for the web interface a separate, distinct configuration file
-can be placed in the webroot under the api folder
+can be placed in `/etc/allmon3/allmon3-web.ini`
-(e.g. `/var/www/html/allmon3/api/allmon3.ini.php`)
-which will be used *in place of* the common `/usr/local/etc/allmon3.ini`
+which will be used **in place of** the common `/etc/allmon3/allmon3.ini`
 for the website only.
-No configuration is need to use a web-local configuration
+No configuration is need to use a web-specific
-when the .ini configuration/contents is identical.
-Please note that the file
-in the web directory ends in `.ini.php` as  a security feature to ensure
-that the AMI credentials are not exposed to the Internet.
+configuration when `/etc/allmon3/allmon3.ini` and `/etc/allmon3/allmon3-web.ini`
+would have identical contents.

 5. Navigate to the website provided by the server at /allmon3/
 and hopefully stuff will Just Work(SM)